axkr/symja_android_library/CONTRIBUTING.md

 ### Questions & Concerns

-If you have any questions about using or developing for this project, send a question in the [Gitter chat group][5] or directly via [email][1].
+If you have any questions about using or developing for this project, send a question in the [Discord Symja chat][5] or directly via [email][1].

 ### Issues & Bugs